SDGforskning/sdg-strings/SDG03_query_action_WoS.md

       OR "tobacco"
       )
       NEAR/3
-          ("abuse" OR "misuse" OR "harmful use*" OR "use disorder$" OR "dependence" OR "addict*" OR "overdose$")
+          ("abuse" OR "misuse" OR "dependence" OR "addict*" OR "overdose$" OR
+            (
+              ("use" OR "uses" OR "usage" OR "consumption") NEAR/3 ("harmful" OR "problematic" OR "excessive" OR "disorder$")
             )
           )
+    )
+  )
   NEAR/15
-      ("prevent*" OR "combat*" OR "tackl*" OR "fight* against" OR "reduc*" OR "decreas*" OR "minimi*" OR "limit" OR "alleviat*" OR "mitigat*" OR "treat*" OR "cure" OR "curing" OR "cured" OR "therapy" OR "therapies" OR "intervention$" OR "services" OR "outreach" OR "rehabilitat*" OR "aftercare" OR "counseling" OR "counselling" )
+      ("prevent*" OR "combat*" OR "tackl*" OR "fight* against" OR "reduc*" OR "decreas*" OR "minimi*" OR "limit" OR "limiting" OR "alleviat*" OR "mitigat*" OR "eradicat*" OR "eliminat*" OR "end" OR "ended" OR "ending" OR "stop" OR "stopped" OR "stopping" OR "treat" OR "cure" OR "cured" OR "control"
+      OR
+        (
+          ("improv*" OR "better" OR "enhanc*" OR "more efficient" OR "increas*" OR "promot*" OR "program*" OR "develop*" OR "research*" OR "novel" OR "new" )
+          NEAR/5
+              ("medicine$" OR "cures" OR "cure" OR "treatment$" OR "intervention$" OR "therapy" OR "therapies" OR "outreach" OR "services" OR "support" OR "rehabilitat*" OR "aftercare" OR "counseling" OR "counselling" )
+        )
+      )
 )
 ```